 The sound guy, door guy, bartender, booker, managers and servers are co-workers.
 Just like you and your fellow baristas are co-workers.
 They hangout, have work parties, hit the bars together and they talk.
 If you’re a dick to the bartender he’ll tell the sound guy and the sound guy may then decide to fuck up your set out of spite.
 Or just not put any effort into mixing you.

-Believe it or not, your sound guy wants to perform at his best just like you do.
-Make his job easy by showing up prepared and not sucking.
-He most likely has his shit together so make sure you have your shit together as well and don't fuck up on stage.
+Believe it or not, your sound gal wants to perform at her best just like you do.
+Make her job easy by showing up prepared and not sucking.
+She most likely has her shit together so make sure you have your shit together as well and don’t fuck up on stage.

 There are sound guys out there (we’ve all worked with them) who seem like they have a massive chip on their shoulder from the moment they step in the club.
 These guys are typically older, failed musicians who have been at this club for decades.
 They are hardened from years of working with dick musicians who not only suck, but believe they are rock stars and that the sound guy is a peon – and treat him as such.
 You may not be able to change his outlook on life, but treat him with respect and dignity from the get go and he may lighten up just enough to put some effort into mixing your set.

 Even though it should go without saying, use the golden rule.
 If you treat your sound guy as you’d like to be treated and work WITH (not against) him on putting together a great show – you most likely will have one.

 And FYI, I titled this “sound guy” because “sound guy” has become the lingo, but there are plenty of very talented sound gals out there as well – hence why I traded off between male and female throughout.
 When in doubt, go with “sound engineer” – they prefer that title anyways.